CGCookie/blender-addon-updater/README.md

 # Key Features
 *From the user perspective*

-- Uses GitHub repositories for source of versions and code
+- Uses GitHub, Gitlab or Bitbucket repositories for source of versions and code
-  - In the future, may have support for additional or custom code repositories
+  - All mentions of GitHub hereafter also apply to GitLab and Bitbucket unless called out separately
 - One-click to check if update is available
 - Auto-check: Ability to automatically check for updates in the background (user must enable)
 - Ability to set the interval of time between background checks (if auto-check enabled)
 - On a background check for update, contextual popup to tell user update available
 - One-click button to install update
-- Ability to install other (older) versions of the addon
+- Ability to install other (e.g. older or dev) versions of the addon

 With this module, there are essentially 3 different configurations:
 - Connect an addon to GitHub releases & be notified when new releases are out and allow 1-click install (with an option to install master or another branch if enabled)